AadishJ/KarSafar/README.md

 ### Start the Project

 1. Start the frontend development server:

     ```bash
     cd ../frontend
     npm run dev
     ```

 2. Start the backend development server:

     ```bash
     cd ../backend
     npm run dev
     ```

-Now, your project should be up and running!
+Now, your project should be up and running